 Balayage hair is one of those beauty terms that many of us have heard of, but fewer can accurately define.
 Do you know how balayage works, what the differences between balayage and highlights are, and which one would be best for your hair?
 Let's find out.

-This modern color technique originated in France, as most of the good ones do, and roughly translates as "to sweep" or "sweeping" en français—which offers a pretty good idea of what's involved.
+This blonde hair idea originated in France, as most of the good ones do, and roughly translates as "to sweep" or "sweeping" en français—which offers a pretty good idea of what's involved.
 Essentially, hair dye is painted on sections of the hair freehand, without foils, caps, or any other kit that would create a rigid pattern.

 This freewheeling method means two things: Firstly, balayage hair really needs to be created in a salon by an expert colorist with an eye for placement.
 This is not a technique to be attempted at home.
 It also means balayage can be adapted to suit any hair color, texture, and styling preference.
+As the placement is so bespoke, it can also be combined with other techniques, such as balayage with money piece.
 It looks as good on low-maintenance, "blast with the best hair dryer and go" hair just as it does a masterfully constructed messy bun or wavy hairstyle to show off those multifaceted tones.

 Et voilà: With balayage hair, the rule is there are no rules—except that freedom of placement, of course.
 The rest is down to you, your hair, and your colorist.